ilkerccom/bitcrackrandomiser/README.md

 `none` Scan all of ranges.

 `2D` or `3BA` or `3FF1`  Enter the first [2-5] characters of the range you want to scan.
+Only one value.

-You can now specify ranges like `3400000:38FFFFF`.
+You can use specify ranges like `3400000:38FFFFF`.
 Incoming keys will be selected from this range.
 You must write the range in full length.
 Make sure you enter the correct range.

+You can use percentiles like `%5:%20`.
+In the example, only HEX values between 5% and 20% will be scanned.

+Note: You can specify only one setting for the custom range field.

 ---